MovieMaker93/hugo-arm-site/README.md

-# My-portfolio
+# My portfolio/blog
-My portfolio and blog

-My portfolio is created with hugo framework, you can find information [here](https://gohugo.io/)
+My portfolio is created with hugo static site generator, you can find information [here](https://gohugo.io/)
-I choose as theme the Toha theme and i customized it with my contents and configuration.

 For testing purpose on local env: